MicrosoftDocs/windows-itpro-docs/windows/keep-secure/wip-app-context.md

 ---
-title: Determine what Windows Information Protection (WIP) mode is running for an app (Windows 10)
+title: Determine the Windows Information Protection (WIP) context for an app (Windows 10)
-description: Use the Task Manager to determine which Windows Information Protection (WIP) mode is running for a specific app.
+description: Use the Task Manager to determine whether an app is considered work, personal or exempt by Windows Information Protection (WIP).
 keywords: WIP, Windows Information Protection, EDP, Enterprise Data Protection, WIP and Task Manager, app context ms.prod: w10 ms.mktglfcycl: explore